icon

 Anna means grain, and prashan means feeding.
 Annaprashan, also known as the rice ceremony, signifies the initiation of feeding grain to a baby.
 The same ceremony is known as Bhat Khulai in Himachal Pradesh, Choorunu in Kerela, and Mukhe Bhaat in West Bengal.
 Ancient Religious Hindu Text Smriti describes it as one of the most important sanskaras out of sixteen rites.

-Why Is Annaprashan An Important Ceremony?
+Why is Annaprashan an Important Ceremony?

 Food is vital to human existence.
 We are complete when we eat and the cycle goes on for the rest of our lives.
 But an introduction to feeding a newborn is a steady process.
 Annaprashan is scientifically essential as it introduces the baby to the guide to get the required nutrients they cannot get from breastmilk, and they must learn to feed on solid food.